ballerine-io/ballerine/README.md

 ## Try Ballerine Now

-**In the following example you can test a simple form the following infrastructure capabilities**
+**In the following example you can test a simple form of the following infrastructure capabilities**

 1. Document collection flow controlled by our **Headless SDK**.
 2. A manual review case management **Back Office**.